By Chiara Spagnoli Gabardi

 According to fashion search platform Lyst, wedding outfits are now surpassing Christmas looks in terms of searches, meaning wedding fashion is a priority for many of us, whether we are brides-to-be or guests.

 The UK-based search engine for online fashion analysed the shopping behaviour of more than 5 million shoppers a month, who searched, browsed and bought fashion across 12,000 designers and stores online.
-It found that dresses with pockets (both for brides and guests), personalised trainers and pre-owned gowns will gain momentum this year as shoppers move towards more sustainable and comfortable alternatives for the big day.
+It found that dresses with pockets (both for brides and guests), personalised trainers, ethical wedding rings for women and men, and pre-owned gowns will gain momentum this year as shoppers move towards more sustainable and comfortable alternatives for the big day.

 As for accessories, other trend researchers predict wedding guests will be favouring bright hair bands over traditional pastel-coloured hats and feather fascinators, with searches for ‘diamond headbands’ increasing by 78% in the week after the Oscars.
 Many credit this trend to Rachel Weisz, who wore a vintage jewelled headpiece from Cartier.